SRGSSR/pillarbox-monitoring-transfer/README.md

 ### Continuous Integration

-This project automates its development workflow using GitHub Actions across three main workflows: quality checks, releases, and deployments.
+This project automates its development workflow using GitHub Actions across two main workflows: quality checks and releases.

 1. **Quality Check for Pull Requests**
    Triggered on every pull request to the `main` branch, this workflow ensures the code passes